Azure/Industrial-IoT/readme.md

 For more information see the [detailed instructions](docs/deploy/howto-deploy-all-in-one.md) and [alternative deployment options](docs/deploy/readme.md).

+### OPC Publisher - Standalone

+To learn how to use OPC Publisher outside the context of Industrial IoT Platform (as container or IoT Edge module) please have a look [here](docs/modules/publisher.md).

 ## Learn more

-- The OPC Publisher IoT Edge Module (along with its documentation) has moved to a dedicated GitHub repo [here](https://github.com/azure/iot-edge-opc-publisher).
 - [Documentation and tutorials](https://azure.github.io/Industrial-IoT/).
 - [Releases of the platform](https://github.com/Azure/Industrial-IoT/releases).